 You've probably never heard of it, but cell field already boasts a record.
-Or so says the startup, which bills itself as an "industry leader in 3D printing and innovative shoe technology."
+Or at least that's what the startup says, which describes itself as an "industry leader in 3D printing and innovative footwear technology."

-In support of the claim, this month Zellerfeld announced the opening of the beta phase (in limited numbers) for the service that will form its core business.
+To support the claim, this month Zellerfeld announced the opening of the beta phase (in limited numbers) for the service that will constitute its core business.
 Which?
-The possibility of measuring your foot with an app and receiving a pair of recyclable and perfectly tailored shoes from any of its 15 different models.
+The ability to measure your foot with an app and receive a pair of recyclable, perfectly tailored shoes from any of its 15 different models.

 How the service works

-Open the app, scan your feet, order custom shoes, change them whenever you want.
+You open the app, scan your feet, order custom shoes, change them whenever you want.
 Point.
-This brand has created a new technology that allows mono-material shoes to be printed without any seams, glue or weak points.
+This brand has created a new technology that allows you to print single-material shoes without any seams, glue or weak points.

 And that's not all: Zellerfeld's shoes are machine washable (they dry quickly thanks to the mesh they're printed in) and completely anti-odour.
 Need anything else?